Skip to content

 Research interests: Alternate Sources of Energy, Manufacturing Processes, Materials and Composites

-Why I'm a mentor: After I received my letter of acceptance from Clemson, I was tense about moving to another country to pursue my degree, one senior from my program reached out to me, and helped me with all the steps, from getting an apartment to getting my visa, he was with me in every step of the journey, all he ever asked to form me was to do the same for someone else, this is my opportunity to do just that, which is why I chose to become a mentor.
+Why I'm a mentor: After I received my letter of acceptance from Clemson, I was tense about moving to another country to pursue my degree.
+One senior from my program reached out to me and helped me with all the steps, from getting an apartment to getting my visa; he was with me in every step of the journey.
+All he ever asked from me was to do the same for someone else; this is my opportunity to do just that, which is why I chose to become a mentor.

 • Ella Kokinda